 The vast majority of Arts and Administration Program courses offered at both the undergraduate, combined undergraduate/graduate, and graduate levels are offered at 4 credits.
 A few courses are offered at 3 credits.
-Each of these courses is considered equivalent in work load assignment, and constitute 0.1 FTE in contracting.
+Each of these courses is considered equivalent in work load assignment, and constitute 0.1 FTE annually in contracting.
+This is because of the number of the students in a class, not because of the credit load for the course.
 The types of these courses are as follows: